 A dead battery in the garage remote is a simple fix for any homeowner.

 Likewise, if your opener in your garage isn’t hardwired but is simply plugged in to an outlet, be sure it is still plugged in.

 Any garage door opener installed since the early 1990s has a Photo Eye.
 This is a safety measure that prevents the garage door from closing if there is an obstruction underneath it.

 These Photo Eyes are typically installed around ankle height on your garage door tracks.
 The Photo Eye can get dirty or get bumped and misaligned.
 A homeowner can visually inspect the Photo Eye.
 If it is dirty, you can clean it in the same way you would clean a camera lens, with a soft cloth and streak-free cleaner.

-If cleaning the Photo Eye doesn?t work, then you should check the alignment.
+If cleaning the Photo Eye doesn’t work, then you should check the alignment.
 You should have two Photo Eyes at exactly the same level pointing directly at each other.
-If one of them has been bumped and is misaligned, the Photo Eyes won?t read each other and will react as if there is an obstruction to prevent the garage door from closing.
+If one of them has been bumped and is misaligned, the Photo Eyes won’t read each other.
+When they don’t read each other, they will react as if there is an obstruction to prevent the garage door from closing.
 You can realign them with a laser level or a regular level.